Skip to main content

 Non-Small Cell Lung Cancer Stages

 After someone is diagnosed with non-small cell lung cancer (NSCLC), doctors will try to figure out if it has spread, and if so, how far.
-This is called staging or finding the cancer's stage.
+This is called staging.
+The stage of a cancer describes how much and where the cancer is in the body.
+It helps determine how best to treat it.
+Doctors also use a cancer’s stage when talking about survival statistics.

 How is the stage determined?